 Get Help from a Truck Accident Lawyer in Kentucky

-When you are ready to regain control of your life following a collision with a big rig but aren’t sure what your next steps should be, reach out to a highly trained Kentucky truck accident lawyer at Wilt & Thompson, PLLC.
+When you are ready to regain control of your life following a collision with a big rig but aren’t sure what your next steps should be, reach out to a highly trained Kentucky truck accident lawyer at Wilt & Associates, PLLC.

 We provide injury victims across the state of Kentucky with a cost-free consultation.
 To claim yours, just give our firm a call at 502-253-9110 or complete the convenient contact form we have included below.